mickkhaw1981/rn_ryde/docs/5_Stripe/stripe-payment-integration.md

 This guide explains how to integrate Stripe payments into your React Native application.

+## SUMMARY

+Payment flow:

+1/ Fetch payment data from the server (client secret, ephemeral key, customer ID) 2/ Initialize the payment sheet with these values using initPaymentSheet() 3/ Present the payment sheet with presentPaymentSheet() 4/ The payment confirmation happens automatically when the user completes the form and taps the payment button in the sheet

+The key line is:
+const { error } = await presentPaymentSheet();

+When presentPaymentSheet() resolves without an error, it means the payment was automatically confirmed.
+The confirmation happens internally within the Stripe SDK when the user completes the payment flow in the UI.

 ## Overview

 This integration combines all of the steps required to pay—collecting payment details and confirming the payment—into a single sheet that displays on top of your app.